orlof/dcpu-admiral/README.md

 E.g. len() and mem() are global built-in functions, while str.encrypt() is a built-in class functions.

-Admiral programmer can write global functions and dict class functions.
+Admiral programmer can write global functions and dict instance functions.
 Functions to other class types cannot be added.
 Global functions are variables that have string value and class functions can be defined for dicts by adding function with str key.

 Example: global user function
 <pre>